danielpimentel00/personal_portfolio/README.md

 # Personal Portfolio
 https://focused-wozniak-91f063.netlify.app/
 ## Description
-This is a web app built with React.js that shows the web pages that I have built so far.
+This is a web app built with React.js that shows the web pages that I have created so far.

 ## Technologies used
 - React.js